Plutonium

-Plutonium is a radioactive chemical element with the symbol Pu and atomic number 94.
-It is an actinide metal of silvery-gray appearance that tarnishes when exposed to air, and forms a dull coating when oxidized.
+Plutonium is a chemical element; it has symbol Pu and atomic number 94.
+It is a silvery-gray actinide metal that tarnishes when exposed to air, and forms a dull coating when oxidized.
 The element normally exhibits six allotropes and four oxidation states.
 It reacts with carbon, halogens, nitrogen, silicon, and hydrogen.
 When exposed to moist air, it forms oxides and hydrides that can expand the sample up to 70% in volume, which in turn flake off as a powder that is pyrophoric.
 It is radioactive and can accumulate in bones, which makes the handling of plutonium dangerous.

-Plutonium was first synthetically produced and isolated in late 1940 and early 1941, by a deuteron bombardment of uranium-238 in the 1.5 m cyclotron at the University of California, Berkeley.
-First, neptunium-238 (half-life 2.1 days) was synthesized, which subsequently beta-decayed to form the new element with atomic number 94 and atomic weight 238 (half-life 88 years).
-Since uranium had been named after the planet Uranus and neptunium after the planet Neptune, element 94 was named after Pluto, which at the time was considered to be a planet as well.
+Plutonium was first synthesized and isolated in late 1940 and early 1941, by deuteron bombardment of uranium-238 in the 1.5 m cyclotron at the University of California, Berkeley.
+First, neptunium-238 (half-life 2.1 days) was synthesized, which then beta-decayed to form the new element with atomic number 94 and atomic weight 238 (half-life 88 years).
+Since uranium had been named after the planet Uranus and neptunium after the planet Neptune, element 94 was named after Pluto, which at the time was also considered a planet.
 Wartime secrecy prevented the University of California team from publishing its discovery until 1948.

-Plutonium is the element with the highest atomic number to occur in nature.
-Trace quantities arise in natural uranium-238 deposits when uranium-238 captures neutrons emitted by decay of other uranium-238 atoms.
+Plutonium is the element with the highest atomic number known to occur in nature.
+Trace quantities arise in natural uranium deposits when uranium-238 captures neutrons emitted by decay of other uranium-238 atoms.
+The heavy isotope plutonium-244 has a half-life long enough that extreme trace quantities should have survived primordially (from the Earth's formation) to the present, but so far experiments have not yet been sensitive enough to detect it.